factorhouse/kpow-helm-charts/charts/kpow/README.md

 ### Run kPow in Kubernetes

-#### Configure the Operatr IO Helm Repository
+#### Configure the kPow Helm Repository

-Add the Operatr IO Helm Repository in order to use the kPow Helm Chart.
+Add the Helm Repository in order to use the kPow Helm Chart.

 ```
-helm repo add operatr-io https://charts.operatr.io
+helm repo add kpow https://charts.kpow.io
 ```

 #### Pull the kPow Chart